UWPCE-PythonCert/PythonResources/sphinx_sources/source/Installing/python_for_windows.rst

 - Enthought Canopy
 - Python(x,y)

-But for core use, the installer from python.org is the way to go:
+But for core use, the installer from python.org is the way to go, and that is what we will be using in this program.

 https://www.python.org/downloads/

-You want the installer for Python 3.4.3 -- probably 64 bit, though if you have a 32 bit sytem, you can get that.
+You want the installer for Python 3.5.2 -- probably 64 bit, though if you have a 32 bit sytem, you can get that.
 There is essentially no difference for the purposes of this course.

 Double click and install.